 The course gives an overview of the physio-chemical principles of absorption of radiation energy at a molecular and cellular level.
 Special emphasis is then placed on the effect of radiation on DNA and the principles for repair and misrepair of DNA damages including the connection with genetic injuries and cancer.
 Several mathematical models for cell inactivation and its dependency on the dose-rate are included.
 Central themes are also the variation in radiosensitivity with the cell-cycle stage, radiomodifying factors and the influence of radiation damage on cell-cycle regulation and cell death (apoptosis/necrosis).
 The last few lectures give an introduction to the radiobiological principles forming the basis for the mathematical modeling of time-dose relations within radiotherapy including dose-fractionation, calculation of iso-effect curves and brachytherapy.

 After having completed the course you will:

-- be able to describe eukaryotic and prokaryotic cells, and for eukaryotic cells internal and external organization and function, regulation of cell proliferation and growth, some aspects of metabolism and macromolecular synthesis as well as types of DNA damage, chromosomal aberrations and DNA repair
+- be able to describe eukaryotic and prokaryotic cells, and for eukaryotic cells internal and external organization and function, regulation of cell proliferation and growth, some aspects of metabolism and macromolecular synthesis as well as types of DNA damage, chromosomal aberrations, and DNA repair

 - know the mechanistic relation between cell-cycle progression, DNA-repair and cell survival

-- understand and be able to describe energy deposit by different types of ionizing radiation in solid substances as well as in aqueous solutions.
+- understand and be able to describe energy deposition by different types of ionizing radiation in solid substances as well as in aqueous solutions.
 This includes the target theory and concepts like LET and RBE

 - be able to describe the mechanisms for cell inactivation as based on the so-called cellular suicide experiments with incorporated radionuclides